Adamstar999/hentai-master/README.md

     Allows you to open pages with customized urls from a list, and add templates

 ### The v0.1 and the v0.2 for some issues didn't pushed well and they are not working

+### ToDo

-In the 2.0 make a login for each user and he will have
+-   In the 2.0 make a login for each user and he will have all the data in that user, as the database and the settings

+-   Add a loader